 I mean, Nancy Pelosi's statement, Donald Trump is becoming self-impeachable.

-Well what does that even mean, self-impeachable?
+What does that even mean, self-impeachable?

 I mean, it makes no sense.

-And then, you know, if this is they want to double down on dumb and stupid, let them do it.
+And then, you know, if this is, they want to double down on dumb and stupid, let them do it.

-You know, the idea that they're asking the attorney general to break the law and hold him in contempt because he won't break the law shows how dumb they are.
+You know, the idea that they're asking the Attorney General to break the law and hold him in contempt because he won't break the law shows how dumb they are.

-Now, Pelosi's been signaling left and right.
+Now, Pelosi has been signaling left and right.

 So she's trying to come up with some alternative that she hopes will pacify.